leebyron/til/entries/enable key repeat.md

 defaults write -g ApplePressAndHoldEnabled -bool false
 ```

-After changing this setting, you need to restart the app or whole sign in
+After changing this setting, you need to restart the app or sign in session.
-session.

 _I learned this TIL recently from [@rsms] care of his excellent [macOS Fixes]
 doc._